luckyowl20/csci3308_group_project/Milestones/lab11-TestingMilestone.md

 - **Steps:**
   1. User enters the nonsense term into the Spotify search bar.
 - **Expected Result:** A “no results found” message is shown or results remain empty without error.
-- **Actual Result:** : stuff will show up but this is out of our control as it depends on whats listed in spotifys database.
+- **Actual Result:** There are no search results from spotify that do not result in some type of result.
+This this test case somewhat fails, although it is out of our control

 ---